dkrahulec127/8dc00-website/docs/source/index.rst

 - Project work: 30% of the grade (both projects have equal contribution)
 - Final exam: 70% of the grade

 Grading of the assignments will be done per group, however, it is possible that individual students get a separate grade from the rest of the group (e.g. if they did not sufficiently participate in the work of the group).
-More info on the assessment criteria can be found :download:`here <docs/source/data/rubric.md>`.
+More info on the assessment criteria can be found `in this table <https://github.com/dkrahulec127/8dc00-website/blob/main/docs/source/data/rubric.md>`_.

 Lecturers and teaching assistants